-MoMA ANNOUNCES SHIGEKO KUBOTA: LIQUID REALITY, THE FIRST SOLO PRESENTATION OF THE ARTIST'S WORK AT A US MUSEUM IN 25 YEARS
+MoMA PRESENTS SHIGEKO KUBOTA: LIQUID REALITY, THE FIRST SOLO EXHIBITION OF THE ARTIST'S WORK AT A US MUSEUM IN 25 YEARS

-The Exhibition Highlights Six Video Sculptures on View in the Kravis Studio and Gallery 414
+The Exhibition Highlights Six Video Sculptures and an Early Single-Channel Video, on View in the Kravis Studio and Gallery 414

 Shigeko Kubota: Liquid Reality

-August 21, 2021-January 1, 2022

-The Marie-Josée and Henry Kravis Studio, and Gallery 414
+August 21, 2021-January 1, 2022 The Marie-Josée and Henry Kravis Studio, and Gallery 414

-NEW YORK, May 24, 2021-The Museum of Modern Art announces Shigeko Kubota: Liquid Reality, on view from August 21, 2021, through January 1, 2022.
-Likening video technology to a "new paintbrush," New York-based Shigeko Kubota (Japanese, 1937-2015) was one of the first artists to commit to the video medium in the early 1970s.
-Though formally trained as a sculptor, Kubota's varied accomplishments as an artist, collaborator, curator, and critic helped to shape a pivotal period in the evolution of video as an art form.
+NEW YORK, August 11, 2021-The Museum of Modern Art presents Shigeko Kubota: Liquid Reality, on view from August 21, 2021, through January 1, 2022.
+Likening video technology to a "new paintbrush," New York-based Shigeko Kubota (Japanese, 1937- 2015), whose career spanned more than five decades, was one of the first artists to commit to the video medium in the early 1970s.
+Formally trained as a sculptor, Kubota's varied accomplishments as an artist, collaborator, curator, and critic helped to shape a pivotal period in the evolution of video as an art form.
 Shigeko Kubota: Liquid Reality is organized by Erica Papernik-Shimizu, Associate Curator, with the support of Veronika Molnar, Intern, Department of Media and Performance.

-After making an indelible mark on the Fluxus movement in the mid-1960s, Kubota was drawn to the freedom created by newly available portable video equipment, which allowed artists to view what they were recording in real time.
+After making an indelible impact on the Fluxus movement in the mid-1960s, Kubota was drawn to the freedom created by newly available portable video equipment, which allowed artists to view what they were recording in real time.
 Kubota embarked on her signature "video diaries," which reflected on journeys both personal and artistic, combining documentary footage with early video processing effects.
-The artist vividly described video-making as an intensely physical practice, with the weight of the Sony Portapak leaving traces on her body.
-In parallel, she translated this corporeality into a unique form of video sculpture: she extended her otherworldly portraits and landscapes into three-dimensional forms made from plywood, often incorporating mirrors and, later, sheet metal and flowing water.
-By combining "the energy of electrons" with these raw materials.
-Kubota proposed a life for video beyond the constraints of the "TV box."
-The first solo presentation of the artist's work at a US museum in 25 years, this exhibition focuses on a body of work whose resonances are particularly poignant amid the digitally interconnected world of today.
+The artist described videomaking as an intensely physical practice, with the weight of Sony Portapak leaving traces on her body.
+In parallel, she translated this corporeality into a unique form of video sculpture: she extended her otherworldly portraits and landscapes into three-dimensional objects made from plywood, often incorporating mirrors and, later, sheet metal and flowing water.
+Among the first artists to present multiple channels of video at once and to combine "the energy of electrons" with material form, Kubota proposed a life for video beyond the constraints of the "TV box."
+The first solo presentation of the artist's work at a US museum in 25 years, this exhibition focuses on a body of work whose resonances are particularly poignant amid today's digitally interconnected world.
 Associate Curator Erica Papernik-Shimizu explains, "Kubota's 'liquid reality' positions video as both a total liberation from precedent and a way of life.
 Her visionary sculptures, through poetic contradictions and an economy of means, masterfully combine a bold interrogation of her own identity with prescient investigations of technology itself."

 MoMA's presentation takes its name from Kubota's observation that, "[In] video's reality, infinite variation becomes possible...freedom to dissolve, reconstruct, mutate all forms, shape, color, location, speed, scale...liquid reality."
-Featuring works from MoMA's collection and key loans from the Shigeko Kubota Video Art Foundation, this exhibition highlights six intrepid works from a critical decade between 1976 and 1985, during which Kubota pivoted from her sculptural reinterpretations of works by artist Marcel Duchamp to her "autobiographical objects."
-In Gallery 414, Kubota's Duchampiana: Nude Descending a Staircase (1976), which was the first work combining video and sculpture to enter the Museum's collection, in 1981, is presented alongside Three Mountains (1976-79), which draws on the artist's time spent in the deserts of the American Southwest, and the recently acquired Berlin Diary: Thanks to My Ancestors (1981), a "living altar" that illuminates the names of her ancestors with the electronic glow of the monitor screen.
-These works are paired with Kubota's early single-channel video Self-Portrait (c.
-1970-71)-made using the newly invented Paik/Abe Video Synthesizer-underscoring her search a new visual language with which to examine not only the video medium, but the world and her place in it.
+Featuring works from MoMA's collection and key loans from the Shigeko Kubota Video Art Foundation, this exhibition highlights six intrepid video sculptures from a critical decade between 1976 and 1985, during which Kubota pivoted from her sculptural reinterpretations of works by artist Marcel Duchamp to her "autobiographical objects."